 Leanne Betasamosake Simpson is “a gifted writer who brings passion and commitment to her storytelling and who has demonstrated an uncommon ability to manage an impressive range of genres from traditional storytelling to critical analysis, from poetry to the spoken word, from literary and social activism.”
 In 2014, Leanne was named the inaugural RBC Charles Taylor Emerging writer by Thomas King, and she was also nominated for a National Magazine Award.
 In 2012, she won Briarpatch Magazine’s Writing From the Margins prize for short fiction.
-Leanne is the author of three books; Dancing on Our Turtle’s Back, The Gift Is in the Making and Islands of Decolonial Love, and the editor of Lighting the Eighth Fire, This Is An Honour Song (with Kiera Ladner) and The Winter We Danced: Voice from the Past, the Future and the Idle No More Movement (Kino-nda-niimi collective).
-Leanne holds a PhD from the University of Manitoba and has lectured at universities across Canada.
-She is of Michi Saagiig Nishnaabeg ancestry and a member of Alderville First Nation.
+Leanne has published fiction and poetry in the Walrus, Arc Poetry Magazine, Geist, and Kimiwan.
+Her first book of short stories and poetry, Islands of Decolonial Love was nominated for a ReLit Award in 2014.
+Her second book of short stories and poetry, This Accident of Being Lost is being published by the House of Anansi Press in the spring of 2017.